Experts share travel trends to expect in 2024

 Cruising and Theme Parks a Top Choice

 Where are travelers headed in 2024?
 Domestically, look for steady demand at theme parks and on cruises.
-The cruise industry was hit especially hard by the pandemic but has seen business pick up in the last year.
+The pandemic hit the cruise industry especially hard but has seen business pick up in the last year.

 Kimberly Fidler, VP of Marketing for Get Away Today, notes that cruising will be a vacation of choice for many in 2024 “because cruises were unavailable for so long.”
 She adds, “They have been booking out farther than in previous years, and there are so many new cruise ships launching.”
 New ships set to take their maiden voyages in 2024 include the world’s largest, Royal Caribbean International’s Icon of the Seas, and Disney Cruise Line’s sixth ship, the Disney Treasure.